aarongorka/aarongorka-com/content/blog/cms-project.md

 [httpx]: https://github.com/encode/httpx
 [NSPOSIXErrorDomain:100]: https://megamorf.gitlab.io/2019/08/27/safari-nsposixerrordomain-100-error-with-nginx-and-apache/

+# Unix Signals

+Whenever you perform a rolling update on an ASG and an instance is terminated, the kernel is sent a "hardware" signal to initiate a shutdown.
+The init system (likely systemd) receives this signal, and is responsible for propagating this signal to all services running on the operating system.
+These services should then propagate this signal to all their children processes so that they gracefully shut down; finish serving requests, save files to disk, etc.

+This becomes important during connection draining; if you don't want your instance to sit around for the entire duration of the draining period, your applications should receive this signal and gracefully shut down.
+I've seen a lot of applications _not_ do this.
+The most common causes are using intermediaries such as bash that don't necessarily pass signals to their children processes.
+Where possible, it helps to use [exec](https://man7.org/linux/man-pages/man3/exec.3.html) or even [dumb-init](https://github.com/Yelp/dumb-init) to launch processes that need to receive shutdown signals.

+The application in question didn't have any of these problems, it just handled signals in a weird way that I would _never_ have figured out if not for one small post on a dark corner of the internet.

 # Cache Invalidation

 As a mostly-static website, caching in a Content Delivery Network (CDN) was a critical part of achieving a responsive website.
-The CDN of choice was [AWS CloudFront], which is essentially a full-site caching reverse proxy.
+The CDN of choice was [AWS CloudFront], which can be described as a **full-site caching reverse proxy**.
 Because it is a full-site CDN (as opposed to one that is _only_ used to deliver specific, static assets such as images, videos, javascript files, etc.) the content cached is not always long-lived and may need to be updated on-demand.
 This is where invalidation becomes extremely useful, as we can force a refresh of any asset on the CDN when the CMS determines than an update has been published.

 Invalidating CloudFront _can_ be pretty straightforward: